cviebrock/eloquent-taggable/README.md

 Model::withAnyTags('Apple,Banana')::withoutAnyTags('Cherry')->get();

-// Find models that are not tagged with all of the given tags,
+// Find models that are not tagged with all the given tags,
 // i.e. everything not tagged "Apple AND Banana".
 // and models without any one of the given tags
 // i.e. everything not tagged "Cherry OR Durian".